When the Brain Can’t “Try Harder,” Feedback Still Works

 Sometimes the most compassionate step is choosing an approach that works with the brain – not against its current capacity.

-If effort itself feels like the heaviest lift right now, exploring a feedback-based approach may help clarify whether regulation support could make a difference.
+If effort itself feels like the heaviest lift right now — or you’re running at a high level and know you don’t have extra bandwidth to “do more” — a feedback‑based approach may help clarify whether regulation support could make a difference.

 This content is for educational purposes only and is not intended to diagnose, treat, cure, or prevent any medical condition.
 Neurofeedback, as described here, is a non-medical, non-invasive approach that supports brain self-regulation and optimization.
 Individual responses vary, and outcomes are not guaranteed.